MonetDBSolutions/tpch-scripts/README.md

 In this case the MonetDB server needs to be running before executing the script.
 The simplest way to start it is by using the command the `tpch_build.sh` reports when it finishes.

+#### The `vertical_run.sh` script

+The script `vertical_run.sh` is another way to do experiments.
+It repeatedly runs the whole set of TPC-H benchmark queries for N times (hence the name `vertial_run`).

+This script supports exactly the same command line options as the script `horizontal_run.sh` does.
+However, it outputs different information about query executions, which contains the following columns:

+1. database
+1. tag
+1. run number
+1. total exec. time of this query set

 #### The `param_experiment.sh` script